-The actuarial assessment determined that the salary inflation rate for long service leave was 2.5%, unchanged from 2021.
-As a result there is no financial effect.
+The actuarial assessment determined that the salary inflation rate for long service leave was 3.5%, an increase from 2.5% in 2022, resulting in an increase in the reported long service leave liability.

 AASB 119 Employee Benefits requires the use of the yield on long term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long term Commonwealth Government bonds has increased to 3.5% from 1.25% in 2021, resulting in a decrease in the reported long service leave liability.
+The yield on long term Commonwealth Government bonds has increased to 4.0% from 3.5% in 2022, resulting in a decrease in the reported long service leave liability.

-The net financial effect in the current financial year of the changes to actuarial assumptions and the bond yield rate is a decrease in the long service leave liability of \$283 000 and employee benefits expenses of \$306 000.
+The net financial effect in the current financial year of the changes to actuarial assumptions and the bond yield rate is a decrease in the long service leave liability of \$54 000 and employee benefits expenses of \$58 000.
 The impact on future periods is not possible to estimate as the long service leave liability is calculated using several demographic and financial assumptions, including the long-term discount rate.